puppetlabs-toy-chest/puppetlabs-image_build/README.md

     puppet docker dockerfile --master {ip}:{port} --image-name puppet/node1 --expose 80 --cmd nginx

 This should use the code on the Puppet Master to build the image.

-Note that this currently assumes the requested certificate is autosigned in some way, expect more guidance on that in the future.

 ### Minimizing image size with Rocker